 As a career coach I often get asked the question, ‘Should I put my side hustle on my resume?’
 This question comes from a variety of clients.
 Sometimes it’s from clients who still have plans to turn their side hustle into a full-time gig, but in the meantime need to find employment to help fund that dream.
 Sometimes it’s from clients who started their side hustle to keep them afloat during a layoff or temporary time of unemployment.
 Sometimes it’s from clients who have their side hustle strictly as a hobby or a passion.
-In fact, I have previously written an article on the subject here.

 Is it still relevant?

 Is your side hustle relevant to the job for which you’re applying?
 Or is it relevant to the skills needed for the job for which you’re applying?
 Is it relevant to show you have the ‘soft skills’ employers now seek?
 (I.e. curiosity, the ability to learn, the ability to take initiative etc.).
 Finally, is it relevant to help you land your next client?

 How your side hustle makes you marketable

 In today’s job market, side hustles are no longer seen just as employment gap fillers.
 Indeed, in an article in Fast Company magazine, the CEO of Quizlet Matt Glotzbach says that by discussing your side hustle and other self-driven learning projects in an interview, you’ll show employers your ability to understand today’s technology and to learn new skills and subjects – and this is what employers are currently looking for!

 So if it’s important to discuss this type of work experience in the interview, why wouldn’t you include it on your resume?
 Especially if it’s relevant to the job or it demonstrates your transferable skills.

 How to market your side hustle on your resume